nicohlr/ipychart/docs/docs/user_guide/usage.md

 }
 ```

 The value of `'datasets'` will hold your data, it **must be a list of dictionaries, each one containing at least a key named** `'data'`.
-It is a list because you can print more than one ensemble of data points in one chart.
+It is a list because you can display more than one ensemble of data points in one chart.
 Each sub dictionary corresponds to an ensemble of data points, representing a dataset, and must also follow a specific structure.
 However, this structure may change according to the type of chart.

 Please refer to [the documentation of each chart type](/ipychart/user_guide/charts) to have more details about the dataset structure to use.